About Story Merchant Books

 Executive Vice President

-CHI-LI WONG Partner and President of Atchity Entertainment International, AEI, and Senior Consulting Editor for The Writer’s Lifeline, Inc.
+Partner and President of Atchity Entertainment International, AEI, and Senior Consulting Editor for The Writers Lifeline, Inc.

-Chi-Li Wong is a native New Yorker raised in Spanish Harlem.
-Wong came to Los Angeles in 1992 after serving as associate administrator of the Fort Lauderdale Film Festival.
+Chi-Li is a native New Yorker raised in Spanish Harlem.
+Having lived in Hawaii, Florida and the Virgin Islands, Wong came to Los Angeles in 1992 after serving as associate administrator of the Fort Lauderdale Film Festival.

 Frequently Asked Questions